Cray-HPE/docs-csm/operations/observability/Observability.md

 - stage duration (stage end time - stage start time)
 - stage status (derived from all the operations status)

-Metrics captured for the  product
+Metrics captured for the product:
 1) product name
 2) product start time (derived from the start time of the process-media stage)
 3) product end time (derived from the start time of the post-install-check stage)